mmp2/manifold-learning-examples/README.md

-## Welcome to the Manifold Examples project!
+## Welcome to the Manifold Learning Examples project!

 **Manifold Learning (ML) algorithms** -- also called **Embedding algorithms** -- can help us interpret data with many dimensions (such as a cloud of word embeddings or of configurations of a molecule) by mapping it to 2D or to 3D where **we can see** it.
 But is what we are seeing the **real shape** of the data?
 Almost always, ML algorithms *distort the shape*.
 Sometimes the distortions are unimportant, but sometimes they can make us see *clusters, "arms", holes, and "horseshoes"* (what we will call **artefacts**) that are not properties of the data, but just effects of the algorithm and of how we used it.